OnionIoT/documentation/docs/device-tree-overlay/intro.md

 - Having to build fully custom firmware to configure specific hardware functionality.
 - Having to maintain multiple DTS files.
-- Having to use the Build System to create firmware for scratch - which can take hours.
+- Having to use the Build System to create firmware from scratch - which can take hours.

 Instead, you can: